 With summer in Greenville comes days at the beach, cookouts, and ac upkeep

-and improvements.
+and repairs.
 (Although to be honest, no one thinks about our air conditioner until it breaks or until the first bill gets delivered.)
-Much like car or lawn care, your air conditioner, from straightforward window units to sophisticated central air systems, needs to be kept up.
+Much like car or lawn care, your air conditioner, from straightforward window units to complex central air systems, needs to be kept up.
 You may be asking yourself, “why do I need to work on my ac unit if it works when it’s turned on?”
 Air conditioning accounts for about half of warm weather energy costs and doing seasonal maintenance not only helps with the bigger summer energy bills, but it will save you money by avoiding high-priced repairs.
 Maintenance can also help your cooling system last up to twice as long and help with indoor air quality.

 There are numerous ways to keep your ac system operating through the hot weather, one of the easiest is to make sure there is no debris within 2 feet of the outdoor unit.
 This will prevent leaves, dirt, and other unwanted things from getting lodged in the condenser and causing loss of efficiency.
 Vacuuming the fins of the condenser helps keep unwanted items out of your air conditioning system as well.